Top 5 Must-See Sites on a Gaudi Architecture Tour in Barcelona Spain

 5. Casa Vicens

 Casa Vicens is the first home designed by Antoni Gaudi and one of the first Art Nouveau buildings.
 It is a single-family home built between 1883 and 1885.
 The design was inspired by oriental art, uses bold colors, and has Moorish influences in the tile work.
-This early design does utilize straight lines.
+This early design utilizes straight lines.
 This was Gaudi’s first rooftop terrace and the beginning of his ornate chimneys and ventilation ducts.
 Purchase Casa Vicens tickets online.

 Casa Vicens